Loyalty Program Rewards Ideas for B2B and B2C

 The rewards for B2B clients, from SaaS company clients to dealers buying from a manufacturer, tend to be very different from the B2C rewards.
 As the client is usually not the end-user of the product (either they resell it further, or other employees are using it in the case of SaaS company), product-related or personal rewards will not be of interest.
 What is important for B2B companies are usually price discounts, volume discounts, preferential purchase or delivery terms, and user training that can help them use the tool or boost their sales (in the case of dealers, for example).

-In some cases, B2C rewards like branded swag, birthday gifts, etc., could make sense – if the B2C company is small and the client you have contact with is the direct user of the product.
+In some cases, B2C loyalty program rewards like branded swag, birthday gifts, etc., could make sense – if the B2C company is small and the client you have contact with is the direct user of the product.
 In that case, they may be interested in such benefits.

 A list of rewards ideas for B2B clients